DiogoDeAndrade/self_portrait/README.md

-# DIOGO
+# GAMES OF SELF

 Developed for the Game Creator's Club at Lusofona University.
 This month, the theme is "Self Portrait".
-And yes, the name of the game is Diogo.

 ## Game